Kinavalli: Plot

-Ann warns the three not to speak to Vivek about this and leaves the next day.
+Ann warns the three not to speak to Vivek about this and to leave the next day.
 The three inform Ajith about Ann, but he doesn't believe them.
-Later, when he gets his camera back from the repair shop, he sees that Ann is not captured in any of the pictures where she was present.
-He then confirms it by clicking a few pictures of Ann.
+Later, when Ajith gets his camera back from the repair shop, he sees that Ann is not captured in any of the pictures where she was present.
+He then confirms it by clicking a few pictures of Ann wherein only a shadow is seen in her place.
 Ajith tries to inform Vivek about Ann, but she somehow manages to divert him from his friends.
-When the friends wanted to leave, she asked them not to, knowing they would bring someone to chase her.
-Later, when Sudheesh tries to leave the house, he is beaten and threatened by Ann.
+When the friends gave up attempts to convince Vivek and decided to leave, Ann commands them not to, knowing they would bring some holy person to chase her out.
+When Sudheesh tries to leave the house, he is beaten and threatened by Ann.
 Sudheesh's uncle, who claims to be a Brahmin who could chase ghosts, enters the house at Sudheesh's request.
 Ann threatens him too.
-Later Ajith manages to show the camera pictures to Vivek, but the pictures don't exist anymore.
+Later Ajith manages to show the camera pictures to Vivek, but the pictures no longer exist.
 They then perform a drama to take Vivek out of the house.
 Sudheesh acts like having stomach pain, and all of them rush him to the car, Vivek forgets his purse and the friends ask Ann to go and bring it.
 The friends previously splashed holy water in a few places in the house, and Ajith goes back to the house, locks Ann, and drizzles the holy water on the door.
 The friends immediately leave with Vivek.
 Halfway through, they remember that they left Sudheesh's uncle in the house, who opens the door of the room where Ann is locked.

 The atmosphere seems to change, and the friends understand that Ann is out.
 The friends rush Vivek into a church and reveal to him about Ann.
 Vivek is confused and doesn't believe his friends.
 Ajith pushes Vivek near a sharp object, knowing that Ann will appear to save him.
-Ann saves him, and Vivek gets to see his real face of Ann.
-Vivek reveals to everyone that he already knew everything about Ann.
-When Ann went into labour, Vivek could not get help as the land phone was not working.
+Ann saves him, and Vivek gets to see the real ghostly face of Ann.
+But instead of getting scared, Vivek reveals to everyone that he already knew everything about Ann.
+When Ann went into labour, Vivek could not get help as the phone was not working.
 He rushed Ann to the hospital on his bike, and they met with an accident, hitting a huge boulder.
 Vivek fell to the ground, but Ann fell off the cliff into the river below.
 Vivek tried to help Ann, but he lost consciousness.